-The misuse of electronic media devices is prohibited, including but not limited to: using mobile phones, tablets, data storage devices, cameras, printers, computers, computer lines/networks or computing facilities in ways that:
+In addition to conduct prohibited by the Student Policy on Sexual Harassment Prohibited by Title IX and/or the Student Policy on Sexual Harassment Prohibited by Senate Bill 493, the misuse of electronic media devices is prohibited, including but not limited to using mobile phones, tablets, data storage devices, cameras, printers, computers, computer lines/networks or computing facilities in ways that:

-- 1. Disrupt classroom or any other academically related proceedings. - 2.
-Engage in any form of academic dishonesty. - 3.
-Send, view, or obtain messages, photos, video that are illegal or otherwise prohibited by the Code on University equipment, or in a University office or classroom setting. - 4.
-Engage in any form of harassment and/or discrimination. - 5.
-Make an audio, photo, or video record of any person(s) without prior knowledge, or without effective consent when such recording is likely to cause injury or distress, or where the photo or video was made in violation of California laws.
+- Disrupt classroom or any other academically related proceedings. - Engage in any form of academic dishonesty. - Send, view, or obtain messages, photos, video that are illegal or otherwise prohibited by the Code on University equipment, or in a University office or classroom setting. - Engage in any form of prohibited harassment and/or discrimination as defined by any Chapman policy and this Conduct Code. - Make an audio, photo, or video record of any person(s) without prior knowledge, or without effective consent when such recording is likely to cause injury or distress, or where the photo or video was made in violation of California laws.
 This includes, but is not limited to, surreptitiously taking pictures of another where there is a reasonable expectation of privacy, including but not limited to in a locker room or bathroom or other private activities.
-(See also the Student Sexual Misconduct Policy.) - 6.
-Alter or access another's phone voice mailbox, website, social media accounts, or other online presence without permission or create social media accounts for someone without permission. - 7.
-Students may also be subject to conduct charges if it is brought to the University's attention that they posted or distributed material via electronic media (e.g., online social networks like Facebook, Instagram, Twitter, or websites, mobile apps, blogs, emails, IM, CDs, DVDs, etc.) that violates the Code.
+(See also the Student Policy on Sexual Harassment Prohibited by Title IX and/or the Student Policy on Sexual Harassment Prohibited by Senate Bill 493). - Alter or access another's phone voice mailbox, website, social media accounts, other online presence without permission or create social media accounts for someone without permission, or misrepresent another individual's image or voice with the result of falsely attributing something to someone (e.g., deepfake). - Students may also be subject to conduct charges if it is brought to the University's attention that they posted or distributed material via electronic media (e.g., online social networks like Facebook, Instagram, Twitter, TikTok, or websites, mobile apps, blogs, emails, IM, CDs, DVDs, etc.) that violates the Code.